Philadelphia city guide

 Where to stay

 Perhaps surprisingly, there are few hotels within walking distance of the Sports Complex.
-If you want to walk from your hotel, your primary option is the Holiday Inn just north of Citizens Bank Park.
-But if there are no games going on, the area is mostly residential/industrial and pretty quiet, so it’s not really a place where a visitor would want to hang around without a local to guide them around.
+The one hotel within walking distance, the Holiday Inn just north of Citizens Bank Park, closed in 2019, with a larger hotel/casino complex slated to take its place.
+If there are no games going on, the area is mostly residential/industrial and pretty quiet, so it’s not really a place where a visitor would want to hang around without a local to guide them around.

 Center City, about five miles to the north, is where most of the action in Philly is, and where most tourists stay because of the abundance of hotels.
 Many of them are located between City Hall (where Broad and Market streets converge to form one giant traffic circle) and the Independence Hall/Liberty Bell area at 6th and Market.

 If you have a car and are looking to save on lodging rates, you could do a lot worse than the area around the airport, which boasts the closest bank of brand-name hotels to the Sports Complex.

 SEPTA’s Broad Street line travels between Center City and the Sports Complex, its southern terminus being Pattison Street (so when the line ends, you know it’s time to get off).
 The station is called NRG Station in a nod to corporate sponsorship, but don’t let that confuse you too much.
 If you’re not staying anywhere near the Broad Street line, know that you have to get to it somehow in order to reach the Sports Complex — no other lines come close.
 That also means that no matter where you board (outside of the South Philly stops on the line), you will have to go through Center City.

 Bus service is also plentiful along Broad Street, one of the city’s major thoroughfares, so it’s possible to reach the Sports Complex by bus (we can’t imagine it’s too efficient on crowded game days, though).